-- The game Shadow Of Destiny (also known as Shadow Of Memories) begins with the murder of the protagonist.
+- Shadow of Destiny begins with the murder of the protagonist.
 He is resurrected and sent back in time, only to die many, many more times before he can discover who is trying to kill him and why.

-- One level into Geist, your character is parted from his body and spends almost the remainder of the game as a body-snatching ghost.
-Still partially subverted, as his actual body isn't dead yet.
+- In the first level of Geist, your character is parted from his body and spends almost the remainder of the game as a body-snatching ghost.
+But his actual body isn't dead yet, so he can find a way to get it back.
 He doesn't learn that for a while, though.

 - The Nameless One of Planescape: Torment is very much dead to begin with.
 Several times over.
 The exact timeline is very difficult to say, but the clues in the game implies that he's been dying repeatedly for up to a few thousand years (it suggests that he knew Lum the Mad) by the point in time that the game begins.

-- In the PC game The Seventh Guest, you start off knowing that everyone in the game has died, and you have to piece together the clues to find out what happened and why.
+- In The 7th Guest, you start off knowing that everyone in the game has died, and you have to piece together the clues to find out what happened and why.
 This is more complicated than it sounds, since you are the titular seventh guest, you are also dead, and only by completing the game can you save yourself from damnation, because your soul was sold.

 - Yuyuko Saigyouji from Touhou.
 The protagonists have to figure out a way to stop her in her own home turf — The Afterlife (sort of).